GalaxyShard/qmulti/README.md

 # Waver

+This library is in the process of being rewritten to support more stable and cross-platform APIs

+---

 An Open Source networking library for communication between nearby devices without an Internet or existing Wi-Fi connection

 ## TODO